flowbased/flowtrace/doc/braindump.md

 * Should be easy to manipulate in any language
 * Maybe support compression, to keep dump size down?

+Q

+* Should it be possible to store traces of multiple networks in one trace?
+Usecases: subgraphs, multiple top-level networks in one program

 ## Triggering mechanisms

 * Manual.
 Unix signal + FBP network protocol?